sourdough pizza crust

 The timing is flexible, though, since you can leave the dough in the refrigerator longer than a day.

-You could start in the afternoon or evening on day one, if that works better for your schedule, then leave it in the fridge for pizza anytime on day three.
+You could start the dough in the afternoon or evening on day one, if that works better for your schedule, then leave it in the fridge for pizza anytime on day two or three.

 serving a slice of sourdough pizza

-• If you don’t own a pizza peel (I don’t), a large wooden cutting board or an inverted half sheet pan will work to transfer your pizza to the oven with this method.
+• If you don’t own a pizza peel (I don’t), a large wooden cutting board or an inverted half sheet pan will work to transfer your pizza to the oven.

 • Make sure to preheat your stone or steel along with your oven to prevent damage.
 Allow it to stay inside the oven as the oven cools down afterward as well.